-How to Prevent Hidden Personal and Emotional Needs from Ruining Your Life
+How to Prevent Hidden Emotional Needs from Ruining Your Life

 In one of my Coach Yourself to Success Online call-in hours, we discussed why we keep negative or self-defeating behaviors in place.
-It is easy to see the costs of an unwanted behavior, but it isn’t so easy to see the benefit or payoff.
+It is easy to see the costs of an unwanted behavior.
+It isn’t so easy to see the benefit or payoff.
 If there were no benefit, then we would quickly eliminate the undesirable habit or activity.
 If chocolate cake wasn’t so yummy, then we wouldn’t be tempted to overeat it.

-One life coaching strategy to becoming a better, more effective human being isn’t to focus on the costs, but rather to figure out what the hidden benefits are.
+One life coaching strategy to becoming a better, more effective human being isn’t to focus on the costs.
+Rather, it is to figure out what are the hidden benefits.
 Once you figure that out, then the negative behavior often disappears without any effort or struggle.
-In most cases, there is some hidden payoff that we are getting that we aren’t consciously aware of that keeps the behavior in place.
+In most cases, there is some hidden payoff that we are getting.
+Because we aren’t consciously aware of it, the behavior remains in place.
 It can often be the same reason we might stay in a bad relationship even though we know we need to end it and move on.

 Let’s take the example of a shop-aholic.
 Rhonda didn’t just like shopping, she had to buy something.
-In fact, it was hard for her to enter a store and come out without buying at least something, even if just a trinket.
-As a result, it is no surprise that she had racked up some significant credit card debt and had tapped into her overdraft.
-It had gotten to the point where every month her paycheck simply paid off her overdraft and brought her balance back to zero.
-Yet despite the obvious financial stress she was experiencing, Rhonda continued to shop.
+In fact, it was hard for her to enter a store and come out without buying something.
+As a result, she racked up significant credit card debt.
+She tapped into her overdraft.
+It got to the point where her paycheck simply paid off her overdraft.
+Her bank account was back to a zero balance.
+Despite the obvious financial stress she was experiencing, Rhonda continued to shop.